 Lakes Region NH Beaches

 Weirs Beach is probably the most famous of all the New Hampshire Lakes region beaches.
-The Weir attracts beach-goers from everywhere to enjoy clear waters of the “big lake” – Lake Winnipisaukee.
-Please share your NH swimming info and beach comments.
+The Weirs (Weirs Beach) attracts beach-goers from everywhere to enjoy clear waters of the “big lake” – Lake Winnipisaukee.
+Ask about Lake Region beaches or share comments.
 To feature your business, contact us.

 NH Lakes Region Public Beaches & Swimming